amitkashyap01/mongodbdemo/mongodb.md

 * Correct answers are 1,2,3
 * Detailed explaination

 ```
-Here's an explanation for each query:
+Here is an explanation for each query:

 db.people.find({ "first_name": { $gt: "J" } }).sort({ "address.city": -1 })